merative/wcm-reporting-datacatalog/docs/guides/client.md

 This section describes data available for clients.<br/> <br/>
-These views groups attributes that relate to a client's demographic information, address and contact information.
+These views groups attributes that relate to a client's demographic information, address and contact information along with referral and utilization information for the client.
 It also contains a view that groups data that relates to tags recorded for clients and a view that groups data that shows who has requested emergency access to a client and when.

 ## CLIENTS_V1_VIEW